Together with Our Employees

 Employee Stock Ownership Plan

-Tokyo Century seeks talented individuals from an extensive array of backgrounds and actively employs disabled persons in order to provide a space where highly motivated people can flourish.
-Tokyo Century also meets the standards for number of disabled people employed as established in the Act on the Promotion of Employment for Disabled Persons (disabled person employment rate as of June 1, 2024: 3.26%[Non-consolidated]).
+Tokyo Century seeks talented individuals from an extensive array of backgrounds and strives to provide a place where highly motivated people can flourish.
+As part of this initiative, Tokyo Century actively employs persons with disabilities and fulfills the standards for the number of those employed as stipulated in the Act to Facilitate the Employment of Persons with Disabilities (Employment rate of persons with disabilities as of June 1, 2026: 2.89%).

 Employee Data